dwoods/openshift-under-kubernetes/README.md

 - Run openshift with the "--write-config" option to generate the initial default config.
 - Create a `PersistentVolume` inside this namespace for storage of OpenShift data.
 - Create a `PersistentVolumeClaim` to claim this storage.
+- Create the single-node "etcd" cluster to store the openshift data.
 - Create the OpenShift replication controller.
-- Output some information about how to use oadm and whatnot.

 # Usage